JBradBarnes/bgat/README.md

 regex
 params

-Certainly!
-Below is a revised version of the documentation focusing on command-line usage and providing examples using the language itself:

 Templating/Manifesting Language Documentation
 Introduction
 This documentation provides an overview of a templating and manifesting language designed for command-line execution.
 The language simplifies file manipulation and code generation through a set of built-in methods.
 This tool is intended for use in a command-line environment.